pawelc/docs/nn.md

 # [Understanding the difficulty of training deep feedforward neural networks]()
 2010
+Authors train different architectures of forward NN on image data sets.
+The centered around zero activation functions can be better because sigmoid top layer is pushed to zero (saturates) at the beginning of the training.
+It can be explained that top most hidden layer has little information about input therefore softmax pushes h to 0 and uses only bias.
+Only later when last layer h become useful the sigmoid escape saturation(which can not happen for deeper models i.e. 5 layers).
+Using tanh helps because 0 output there is not saturation so the gradient can flow uninhabited.
+Authors do thorough mathematical analysis of variance of activations and gradients to derive optimal initialization of the parameters.
+Authors present how gradient/activations/jackobian of layer transofrmation differs using different initialization techniques.
+Monitoring activations and gradients across layers and training iterations is a powerful investigative tool for understanding training difficulties in deep nets.
+Sigmoid activations (not symmetric around 0) should be avoided when initializing from small random weights, because they yield poor learning dynamics, with initial saturation of the top hidden layer.
+Keeping the layer-to-layer transformations such that both activations and gradients flow well (i.e. with a Jacobian around 1) appears helpful, and allows to eliminate a good part of the discrepancy between purely supervised deep networks and ones pre-trained with unsupervised learning Many of our observations remain unexplained, suggesting further investigations to better understand gradients and training dynamics in deep architectures.

 # [Bounded activation functions for enhanced training stability of deep neural networks on visual pattern recognition problems]()